hiyama341/teemi/README.rst

 What is teemi?
 ~~~~~~~~~~~~~~~~~~

-**teemi** is an easy-to-use python package with functions that
+**teemi**, named after the Greek goddess of fairness, is a python package designed
+to make microbial strain construction reproducible and FAIR (Findable, Accessible,
-can be used in literate programming to simulate steps of a strain
+Interoperable, and Reusable).
+With teemi, you can simulate the steps of
-construction cycle from generating genetic parts, to designing a
+a strain construction cycle, from generating genetic parts to designing
-combinatorial library along with instructions for the assembly.
-A fully integrated LIMS system is presented to keep track of samples
-and allocation through both a commercial Benchling API and a low-level CSV file database.
+a combinatorial library and keeping track of samples through a commercial
+Benchling API and a low-level CSV file database.

-Here, we demonstrate the use of teemi in a complex machine learning-guided
-metabolic engineering task.
-We envision that literate programming for biology
-can be adapted for any experimental workflow and be mixed and matched for the
+This tool can be used in literate programming to
+increase efficiency and speed in metabolic engineering tasks.
+To try teemi, visit our Google Colab notebooks.

+teemi not only simplifies the strain construction process but also offers the
-benefit of the user.
-As this tool is built to be flexible through its open-source
+flexibility to adapt to different experimental workflows through its open-source
-Python platform, future repetitive tasks can be automated and thus increase
+Python platform.
+This allows for efficient automation of repetitive tasks and
-the speed at which we engineer biology.
+a faster pace in metabolic engineering.

+Our demonstration of teemi in a complex machine learning-guided
+metabolic engineering task showcases its efficiency
+and speed by debottlenecking a crucial step in the strictosidine pathway.
+This highlights the versatility and usefulness of this tool in various
+biological applications.
+To see teemi in action, check out our Google
+Colab notebooks.

 Curious about how you can build strains easier and faster?
 Head over to our `Google Colab notebooks <https://github.com/hiyama341/teemi/tree/main/colab_notebooks>`__
 and give it a try.

 Please cite our paper (link tba) if you've used teemi in a scientific publication.